 The practices higher on the list are closer to the address or location you provided, so start at the top.

-Most dental practices will require you to attend to fill out a registration form before you can book an appointment.
-The form will typically ask for your name, date of birth, address, phone number, email address and a fairly detailed medical history including a list of any current medication you take.
+Most dental practices will require you to travel to the practice to fill out a registration form before you can book an appointment.
+The registration form will typically ask for your name, date of birth, address, phone number, email address and a fairly detailed medical history including a list of any current medication you take.
 You do not usually need your NHS number.

 What to expect